Emmanuel-Innocent/challenges-Emmanuel-Innocent/level1_design1/README.md

 - Expected output: 11
 - Observed output: 00

-From the above results, there is mismatch when the selector value is either 01100 or 01101.
+From the above results, there is mismatch when the selector value is either '01100' or '01101'.
 The mismatch for selector value '11110' is due to the obvious reason that value '11110' was set to default value '00' in the design.
 So it may not be taken as a bug as it may have been intended by the designer.

 ### Design Bug
-On checking the assignment for selector value 1100 and '01101', it was discovered that:
+On checking the assignment for selector values '1100 and '01101', it was discovered that:
 - assignment for '01100' was omitted hence the default ouput value '00' was always observed for it
 - assignment for '01101' was repeated twice (including where assignment for 01100 should have been).
 Hence the first wrong assignment will always be read for '01101'.